landicefu/terminal-working-env/README.md

 --
 ###Install <br/>
-It's recommended to clone this project to ~/bin/ and source source.sh in your .bashrc file. <br/>
+It's suggested to clone this project to ~/bin/ and source source.sh in your .bashrc file. <br/>
 However, you can customize the path as you wish. <br/>

 ```